yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ### The Vietoris-Rips Filtration

-A *filtration* of a simplicial complex, $K$, is a nested sequence of subcomplexes starting at the empty set and ending with the full simplicial complex, i.e.,

-$\emptyset \subset K_0 \subset K_1 \subset ... \subset K_n=K.$

 Going back to the Rips complex, we consider $r$ to be a free parameter.
 If we vary $r$, we get different Rips complexes.
+So, which one do we pick?
 In many data analysis situations, the value of $r$ that best describes the data is unknown or does not exist, so why not look at all of them!?
+Observe if we increase $r$ continuously, the complex only changes a finite number of radii, say at $r_0 < r_1 < \ldots < r_n$.
-Observe if we increase $r$ continuously, then we get a family of nested Rips complexes; the *Rips filtration*.
+Then, we get a family of nested Rips complexes; the *Rips filtration*.

+$\emptyset < K_0 \subset K_1 \subset \ldots \subset K_n=K.$

+More generall, a *filtration* of a simplicial complex, $K$, is a nested sequence of subcomplexes starting at the empty set and ending with the full simplicial complex.

 Let's work through an example.
 Let $S:=\{(0,0),(1,3),(2,-1),(3,2)\}\subset \mathbb{R}^2$.
 For a visualization, this is easy to plot in R: